MetinSeylan/Vue-Socket.io/README.md

     }
 })
 ```

+##### Vuex Namespaced Modules
+<p>When using namespaced modules, the prefix, if one exists, will be parsed into the action name.
+For example, if the emitted event it `jobs/runTask` and the action prefix is `SOCKET_`, then the vuex action should be `SOCKET_runTask` in the jobs namespace.
+In this example the vuex store will receive the dispatched action: `jobs/SOCKET_runTask`.</p>

 #### 🏆 Connection Namespace
 <p>When you need to handle more than one namespaced connection, you need to set the `useConnectionNamespace` property of